codingoverdrive/go-soduku/README.md

 import "github.com/codingoverdrive/go-soduku/sodukusolver"
 ```

-And create a board and pass it to the SolveBoard() function.
-Note that zero denotes unknown/unsolved cells
+Create a board and pass it to the SolveBoard() function.
+Note that zero denotes an unknown/unsolved/empty cell

 ```
   //create a board